 There is plenty of evidence that taking naps, enjoying nature walks and meditating have the capacity to increase productivity, deepen memories, sharpen attention and encourage personal creativity, according to an article in Scientific American in 2013.
 In light of this, taking a vacation must represent the ultimate opportunity for making the most of mental and physical downtime – for deep relaxation, enjoyment of new cultural experiences and the chance to recharge one’s batteries.
 Unless, of course, a health problem occurs, in which case stress can kick in, big time.
-Here are a few things to think about before setting off.
+Here are a few things to stay healthy on vacation about before setting off.

 Travelers should research local healthcare provision before going abroad and really think about what to pack when it comes to the first aid kit.
 A three-day course of probiotics before a trip is a good preparation to ward off tummy troubles as they keep the gastrointestinal tract in good shape.
 More than one in five people who travel by plane catch a cold within one week so it’s also a good idea to bolster the immune system by getting between seven and eight hours sleep at night for several nights before leaving.

 You should also pack your favourite products before you go, as specialty products can be notoriously hard to find away from big cities.
 You don’t want to find out that the splendidly tasting protein powders is only available online.